suiunov/final_project/README.md

 ## License

-This project is released for academic and educational use only.
+This project is released for educational use only.
-# final_project
+# final_project_Generative_AI_class